 The ST+ also measures various ball parameters including ball speed, launch angle, carry distance, spin, and descent angle.
 Advanced algorithms are used to calculate additional parameters within the SkyTrak software.

-The SkyTrak+ comes with a Basic Practice Plan by default which allows you to view your ball flight and data parameters on a 3D driving range.
-Upgrades are available to the following:
+The SkyTrak+ comes with a basic practice range by default which allows you to view your ball flight and data parameters on a 3D driving range.
+You can optionally upgrade to the Essential Plan (formerly known as the Game Improvement Plan), which adds:

 Because the SkyTrak+ unit sits in front of you, all you need is enough space to swing your longest club.